Skip to main content

 • Device Type is Email

-• Test Users is true (will remove before setting live in Production)
+• Test Users is true (remove this filter before going live in production)

-This segment will contain all test users with an email Subscription and tag confirmed_opt_in set to false or is not set.
+This segment contains all test users with an email Subscription where confirmed_opt_in is set to false or is not set.

 2. Create a confirmed opt-in email template